-Article by: Content Team
+Article by: Sven Wombwell

 Estimated 10 minutes read

 You release cortisol in stressful situations, hence why it's called 'the stress hormone.'
-As the adrenal glands release cortisol into your bloodstream, your body automatically produces a surge of glucose into your larger muscles enabling you to jump into action.
+As the adrenal glands release cortisol into your bloodstream, your body produces a surge of glucose into your larger muscles enabling you to jump into action.
 Also, while narrowing your arteries, your body produces another hormone called epinephrine (adrenaline), which increases your heart rate.

-What does Cortisol do?
+What does cortisol do?

 Cortisol plays an essential role in many bodily functions, such as.